 Also, don’t avoid eating.
 If you haven’t started following a balanced diet each day, try to end your first trimester on a healthy note.
 Eat a diet rich in fruits and vegetables, lean proteins, and complex carbohydrates.
 Avoid junk food.
 Instead, eat snacks like yogurt and dried fruit, which contain protein, calcium, and minerals.

 Ask your doctor for suggestions, or talk with a dietitian.
 And if you haven’t already, talk with your doctor about taking prenatal vitamins.

 If your usual diet hasn’t been especially healthy up to this point, now is the time to make a change.
 You and your baby need a variety of nutrients to get through the rest of your pregnancy.

 Your skin is also becoming more sensitive.
 To help reduce the effects of “mask of pregnancy,” be sure to wear sunscreen with SPF 15 or higher whenever you are outside, and wear a baseball cap or hat to help keep the sun off your face if you’re outdoors for a prolonged period.

 Week 12 can be a good time to start doing Kegel exercises to strengthen your vaginal muscles.
 This can help with delivery and recovery after the birth.
 If you’re unsure how to do Kegel exercises, talk with your doctor.
 You may also learn about these exercises if you participate in a birthing class.

 The risk of miscarriage drops near the end of the first trimester, but it’s still vital that you pay attention to warning signs that could indicate problems.
 These include:

 - spotting that lasts for three or more days

-- severe or crampy pain that lasts all day
+- severe pain or cramps that last all day

 By this point you know what normal morning sickness feels like (even if it’s slight nausea experienced throughout the day).
-If you suddenly feel severe nausea and vomiting more than two or three times a day, please call your doctor immediately.
+If you suddenly experience severe nausea and vomiting more than two or three times a day, call your doctor right away.